Gallup93/local_spotlight_react_2021/README.md

 * Browse artists in database
 `` '/artists' ``

+* View specfic artist (discography)
+`` '/artists/:id' ``

 * Add new artist to database
 `` '/artists/new' ``

-# Where things are:

-Right now, I am nearing the completion of V1 base functionality.
-V1 functionality includes:
+# v1.0 MVP functionality:

-* User login/signup (Devise gem)
+* User login/signup (powered by Devise)
-* Browse artists in database by city/state
+* Browse artists in database by city/state and listen to their top tracks.
+* Browse and listen to a specific artist's discography
-* Add new artist to database
+* Add a new artist to Local Spotlight database
-* Favoriting*
-* Artist show page (spotify discog)*

-[*in progress]

-V1 started off as a learning exercise in JavaScript and React.
-While I’m proud of the progress I’ve made, I know there is a lot of room for refactoring what I have before I start the full planning process for V2.
+* Favoriting an artist (in progress)

-## V1 Refactoring
+## V1 Refactoring and expanding on MVP functioanlity.

-* Testing.
-Need to implement Webmock/VCR and learn Jest testing for React
-* Annotations
-* Making artist submission easier (dynamic spotify_id source acceptance/directive)
+* Making artist submission easier (dynamic spotify_id source acceptance and directions on how to find the url/uri/id)
-* Making city/state search more dynamic (case sensitivity and close name matches) [possibly restricting locations searches to valid locations in the database]
+* Making city/state search more dynamic (case sensitivity and close name matches) [possibly restricting user input in the text field to only be able to search for a valid city/state]
-* Show user what locations currently exist in database with artist associations
+* Create a list of all locations in database with a submitted artist associated to them. [make this default browse page for guest users]
-* Make artist index list scrollable
+- Make artist index list scrollable
 * Implement user authorization for submitting & favoriting artists
-* Add sort drop down menu to artists index
+* Add sorting options for the artist index page
+* Do better at naming things and add better annotations

 ## Early V2 Functionality Ideas
 * Implement genre info for sorting/recommendations